 When the tour was over, we left the dark and entered the light exposition 'WISH'; six caves with light shows.
 To us, the term light exposition brought to mind large, impressive light shows, but it was more like abstract art that involved a subtle play with light.

 To round up the day, and sadly enough with that also my birthday weekend, Bart had planned a visit to one more Christmas market - a rather atypical one.
 This market was taking place underground, in a cave.

 The Fluweelengrot is the oldest cave in South Limburg.
 Block cutters used to excavate marlstone as building material for houses, farms, churches and castles.
 All year round you can go and visit, but around Christmas time, many stalls are lined up in the festively decorated tunnels.
-The combination of the atmospheric Christmas decorations, the stalls with unique gift items and the wall paintings (some dating back to Roman times) make for a truly unique experience.
+The combination of the atmospheric Christmas decorations, the stalls with unique gift items and the interesting wall paintings make for a truly unique experience.
 Given the 7 euro entrance fee, it felt quite expensive to enter, but it's nonetheless a unique experience.